Deep Face Recognition: A Survey: Network Architecture and Training Loss

-\textbf{Special architectures.} In addition, there are some special architectures in FR.
-Light CNN \cite{wu2015light,wu2015lightened} proposed a max-feature-map (MFM) activation function that introduces the concept of maxout in the fully connected layer to CNN.
+\textbf{Light-weight networks.} Using deeper neural network with hundreds of layers and millions of parameters to achieve higher accuracy comes at cost.
+Powerful GPUs with larger memory size are needed, which makes the applications on many mobiles and embedded devices impractical.
+To address this problem, light-weight networks are proposed.
+Light CNN \cite{wu2018light,wu2015lightened} proposed a max-feature-map (MFM) activation function that introduces the concept of maxout in the fully connected layer to CNN.
 The MFM obtains a compact representation and reduces the computational cost.
-Inspired by \cite{lin2015bilinear}, Chowdhury et al. \cite{chowdhury2016one} applied the bilinear CNN (B-CNN) in FR.
-The outputs at each location of two CNNs are combined (using outer product) and are then average pooled to obtain the bilinear feature representation.
-Han et al. \cite{Han_2018_ECCV} proposed a novel contrastive convolution, consists of a trunk CNN and a kernel generator, which is beneficial owing to its dynamistic generation of contrastive kernels and distinct characteristics based on the pair of faces being compared.
-Kang et al. \cite{Kang_2018_ECCV} proposed a pairwise relational network (PRN) to capture unique relations within same identity and discriminative relations among different identities from a pair of local appearance patches using relation feature obtained by multi-layer perceptron (MLP) and a face identity state feature.
-Sun et al. \cite{sun2016sparsifying} proposed sparsifying deep networks iteratively from the previously learned denser models based on a weight selection criterion.
-Conditional convolutional neural network (c-CNN) \cite{xiong2015conditional} dynamically activated sets of kernels according to modalities of samples.
-MobiFace \cite{duong2018mobiface} is a light-weight CNN designed for FR on mobile devices, which adopts fast downsampling and bottleneck residual block with the expansion layers and achieves high performance with 99.7\% on LFW database.
-Although some other light-weight CNNs, such as SqueezeNet, MobileNet, ShuffleNet and Xception \cite{iandola2016squeezenet,howard2017mobilenets,chollet2016xception,zhang2017shufflenet}, are still not widely used in FR, they have potential and deserve more attention.
+Sun et al. \cite{sun2016sparsifying} proposed to sparsify deep networks iteratively from the previously learned denser models based on a weight selection criterion.
+MobiFace \cite{duong2018mobiface} adopted fast downsampling and bottleneck residual block with the expansion layers and achieved high performance with 99.7\% on LFW database.
+Although some other light-weight CNNs, such as SqueezeNet, MobileNet, ShuffleNet and Xception \cite{iandola2016squeezenet,howard2017mobilenets,chollet2017xception,zhang2018shufflenet}, are still not widely used in FR, they deserve more attention.